Quickstart: Create a build workflow

 To add the new CI job using the code editor:

-1. Select Components from the left pane, and then select your component name from the list.
+1. Select Components, and then select a component from the list.

 ci-job: steps: - uses: docker://alpine/git:latest run: | git config --global --add safe.directory /cloudbees/workspace - name: checkout uses: cloudbees-io/checkout@v1 - name: Build Go app uses: docker://golang:1.20 run: | go build -v ./... - name: Run tests uses: docker://golang:1.20 run: | go test -v ./...